jrbarnhart/portfolio/README.md

 ## Description

 This project serves as a showcase of my skills, experiences, and projects.
-It includes sections such as Projects, Skills, and Contact.
+It's standout feature will be an interactive banner that functions as an asteroids-type game.

 ## Technologies Used